 18. Dress nicely, be polite and adhere to your airline rules and regulations.

-This really important, don’t put the gate agents in a bad position, just ’cause you don’t want to follow the rules.
-They are there for a reason whether you agree with them or not.
+This is really important, don’t put the gate agents in a bad position, just ’cause you don’t want to follow the rules.
+The rules are there for a reason whether you agree with them or not.

 Really solid advice.

 If you need a hotel here’s a handy hotel map for you.

 20. Look at waiting in the airport etc… as part of the process of your adventure!
 Go with the flow.

 Too often I see people freak out over this.
 It’s the name of the game; just be patient.